livegnik/2way-design/2WAY High-Level Design.md

 <br>

-## 2.5 Message Manager
+## 2.5 Object Manager

-### 2.5.1 Introduction to the Message Manager
+### 2.5.1 Introduction to the Object Manager

-In the 2WAY system, the Message Manager serves as the central hub for creating and querying all the core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
-These objects are managed and accessed through APIs exposed by the backend's Message Manager, ensuring a streamlined and efficient handling of data interactions.
+In the 2WAY system, the Object Manager serves as the central hub for creating and querying all the core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
+These objects are managed and accessed through APIs exposed by the backend's Object Manager, ensuring a streamlined and efficient handling of data interactions.

-When users create objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Message Manager via API calls.
+When users create objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Object Manager via API calls.
 These API calls contain the necessary data to create the desired object, such as Attribute key-value pairs or parent-child relationships.
-Upon receiving these requests, the Message Manager processes the data, passes it to the Key Manager for signing, and then to the Storage Manager for the corresponding database operations to create the requested objects within the system.
+Upon receiving these requests, the Object Manager processes the data, passes it to the Key Manager for signing, and then to the Storage Manager for the corresponding database operations to create the requested objects within the system.
 Additionally, it informs the ACL Manager, Graph Manager, and State Manager of any relevant changes, ensuring that the system remains up-to-date and consistent.

-Similarly, querying objects within the 2WAY system is initiated through the frontend interface, which sends API calls to the backend's Message Manager.
+Similarly, querying objects within the 2WAY system is initiated through the frontend interface, which sends API calls to the backend's Object Manager.
 These API calls specify the parameters for the desired query, including the degree of separation from the user's zeroth degree (their public key) and the type of object being queried.
-The Message Manager retrieves the relevant nodes from the Graph Manager (which manages the Graph in RAM), then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
+The Object Manager retrieves the relevant nodes from the Graph Manager (which manages the Graph in RAM), then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
 The queried data is then returned to the frontend for user interaction.

-By centralizing object creation and querying functionality within the Message Manager and exposing it through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data.
+By centralizing object creation and querying functionality within the Object Manager and exposing it through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data.
 This approach abstracts the complexities of database interactions and provides a unified interface for interacting with the system's objects, enhancing usability and maintainability.

 It is important to note that for this proof-of-concept, messages are not signed on the frontend.
 In future versions, messages could potentially be signed on the frontend or with hardware keys, providing an additional layer of security and flexibility.

 ### 2.5.2 Creating Objects

-To create objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Message Manager through API calls.
+To create objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Object Manager through API calls.
 These API calls contain JSON documents specifying the details of the objects to be created.
 Below are examples of JSON documents for creating different types of objects based on the database schema:

 1. **Creating Attributes:**
 ```json